water fasting: the benefits of a 5 days fast are real

 Long answer: I would plan a little better next time.
 And since I am already an intermittent fast-er naturally (breakfast never sat well with me, even as a kid), I would aim to go a little further knowing what I know now.
 Maybe 7 days.

-My second time doing the 5 day fast was much better than my first time — adding the salt to my water really did help the leg soreness, and therefore, my sleep, and therefore, everything else.
+My second time doing the 5-day fast was much better than my first time — adding the salt to my water really did help the leg soreness, and therefore, my sleep, and therefore, everything else.

-The benefits of just eating fewer calories in general seems blindingly overwhelming to me, and I’ll keep doing what I’m doing because I feel incredible when I do these “experiments” as well as for a while after.
+The benefits of just eating fewer calories in general seem blindingly overwhelming to me, and I’ll keep doing what I’m doing because I feel incredible when I do these “experiments” as well as for a while after.

 But again, not a doctor.

-What I Ate After My 5 Day Fast
+What I Ate After My 5-Day Fast

 • 2 hours before 120 hours, I took a 500mg Magnesium Glycinate supplement.